How to Become a Railroad Worker

 All train employees need mechanical ability.

-Workers in railroad occupations generally need a high school diploma and several months of on-the-job training.
+Workers in railroad occupations generally need a high school diploma or equivalent and several months of on-the-job training.

 Rail companies typically require a high school diploma or equivalent, especially for locomotive engineers and conductors.

 Locomotive engineers generally receive 2 to 3 months of on-the-job training before they can operate a train on their own.
 Typically, this training involves riding with an experienced engineer who teaches them the characteristics of that particular train route.

 During training, an engineer learns the track length, where the switches are, and any unusual features of the track.
 An experienced engineer who switches to a new route also has to spend a few months in training to learn the route with an engineer who is familiar with it.
 In addition, railroad companies provide continuing education so that engineers can maintain their skills.

 Most railroad companies have 1 to 3 months of on-the-job training for conductors and yardmasters.
 Amtrak (the passenger train company) and some of the larger freight railroad companies operate their own training programs.
 Smaller and regional railroads may send conductors to a central training facility or a community college.